liferay-design/liferay.design/src/markdown/articles/2019/do-people-scroll.md

 tags: ['Best Practices', 'Usability']
 ---

+## Summary
-**Summary** – It is commonly believed that users do not scroll down long-content pages.
+It is commonly believed that users do not scroll down long-content pages.

 What does the research say?